ii/xds-test-harness/README.md

 This work is based off [xds Conformance Suite Statement of Work](https://docs.google.com/document/d/17E3k4fGJedVISCudrW4Kgzf89gvIIhAdZnJmo6pMVlA/edit#heading=h.tqf1i1hfnem9)

-To learn more about the xDS protocol, you can read [it's documentation on envoyproxy.io](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) or through the essay ["The Universal Data Plane API"](https://blog.envoyproxy.io/the-universal-data-plane-api-d15cec7a)
+To learn more about the xDS protocol, you can read [its documentation on envoyproxy.io](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol) or through the essay ["The Universal Data Plane API"](https://blog.envoyproxy.io/the-universal-data-plane-api-d15cec7a)